Is There a Dimmer Outlook Ahead for Aprea Therapeutics Inc. (APRE)?

-Aprea Therapeutics Inc. (NASDAQ:APRE) went up by 4.31% from its latest closing price compared to the recent 1-year high of $31.45.
-The company’s stock price has collected 4.31% of gains in the last five trading sessions.
-Press Release reported on 09/14/21 that Aprea Therapeutics to Present Data from Phase 1/2 Trial of Eprenetapopt in Advanced Solid Tumors at ESMO Congress 2021
+Aprea Therapeutics Inc. (NASDAQ:APRE) went down by -4.15% from its latest closing price compared to the recent 1-year high of $31.45.
+The company’s stock price has collected 10.23% of gains in the last five trading sessions.
+Press Release reported 6 hours ago that Aprea Therapeutics Presents Data From Phase 1/2 Trial of Eprenetapopt (APR-246) in Advanced Solid Tumors at ESMO Congress 2021

 Is It Worth Investing in Aprea Therapeutics Inc. (NASDAQ :APRE) Right Now?